 Pharmacist’s Counselling Action Tool

-Order a free kit and use the enclosed training device to help you practice the steps to using EpiPen® with your patients.
+Order a free kit and use the enclosed trainer to help you practice the steps to using EpiPen® with your patients.

 EpiPen® Expiration Reminder Service